2024 Telangana Social Educational Employment Economic Caste Survey

 The Telangana 2024 Social Educational Employment Economic Caste Survey (SEEEPC) was a state-wide initiative by the Government of Telangana to gather detailed data on caste, education, employment, income, and political engagement.
-Launched on November 6, 2024, it surveyed 96.9% of households, approximately 1.12 million, to inform policies for marginalized groups such as Backward Classes, Scheduled Castes, and Scheduled Tribes.
-Released on February 3, 2025, the findings showed Backward Classes comprising 56.33% of the population, shaping discussions on social equity and reservations.
+Launched on 6 November 2024, it surveyed 96.9% of households, approximately 1.12 million, to inform policies for marginalised groups such as Backward Classes, Scheduled Castes, and Scheduled Tribes.
+Released on 3 February 2025, the findings showed Backward Classes comprising 56.33% of the population, shaping discussions on social equity and reservations.

 Background

-The SEEEPC survey was authorized by the Telangana Legislative Assembly on February 16, 2024, following a Council of Ministers' decision on February 4, 2024.
+The SEEEPC survey was authorised by the Telangana Legislative Assembly on 16 February 2024, following a Council of Ministers decision on 4 February 2024.
 Driven by the Indian National Congress-led government's commitment to social justice, the survey aimed to address gaps in caste-based data since the 2011 Census of India.
-Chief Minister Revanth Reddy hailed it as a transformative step, potentially influencing national demographic studies.
+Chief minister Revanth Reddy hailed it as a transformative step, potentially influencing national demographic studies.

 The initiative sought to create a robust dataset to support targeted welfare programs, focusing on socio-economic and political inclusion for Telangana's 35.4 million residents.

 Methodology

-The survey commenced with household visits starting November 6, 2024, inaugurated by Backward Classes Welfare Minister Ponnam Prabhakar at the Greater Hyderabad Municipal Corporation (GHMC) office.
-Data collection, intensified from November 9, 2024, concluded within 50 days, reaching 96.9% of households.
+The survey commenced with household visits starting 6 November 2024, inaugurated by Backward Classes Welfare Minister Ponnam Prabhakar at the Greater Hyderabad Municipal Corporation (GHMC) office.
+Data collection, intensified from 9 November 2024, concluded within 50 days, reaching 96.9% of households.